pswk1/spacestagram/README.md

 - User can like/unlike each image
 - User can read more about the image.
 Description pulled from NASA API
 - User can fetch a random & different set of images to interact with
+- Unit tests written with Jest and RTL

 ## Installation and Usage
 - Clone repository into your machine.